 Father's Day is right around the corner so it only made sense to talk about the impact father's have had in their children's lives, specifically in how they have learned to manage money.

-We learn a great deal from our parents and those closet to us, some good, some practical and some not so much.
+We learn a great deal from our parents and those closest to us, some good, some practical and some not so much.
 When it comes to finances, dad is often the key character most young adults have paid the closest attention to.
 Why?
-Because father's are the central providers of a family and carrying on that kind of ability really does mean something for today's young adults.
+Because father's are often the central providers of a family and carrying on that kind of ability really does mean something for today's young adults.